NehaMehta2005/nehamehta/README.md

 <img align='right' src='https://user-images.githubusercontent.com/5713670/87202985-820dcb80-c2b6-11ea-9f56-7ec461c497c3.gif' width='200'>
 # Neha Mehta

 ## About Me

 I am a passionate software developer with a background in botany.
-Despite a gap in my formal employment due to personal commitments, I have remained deeply committed to advancing my skills and knowledge in software development.
-Following my relocation to Germany and the subsequent responsibilities of raising my children, I dedicated myself to enhancing my expertise in web development.
-Last year, in February 2023, I embarked on a comprehensive web development course focused on JavaScript, which I have since successfully completed.
+Despite a gap in my formal employment due to personal commitments, I have remained committed to advancing my skills in software development.
+Following my relocation to Germany and the responsibilities of raising my children, I dedicated myself to enhancing my expertise in web development.
+Last year, in February 2023, I completed a comprehensive web development course focused on JavaScript.

 Although this course marked my formal return to structured learning and professional development, I have always remained passionate about software development and continuously honed my skills through self-directed projects and staying updated with industry trends during my career break.

-I invite you to view my [LinkedIn profile](https://www.linkedin.com/in/neha-mehta-83ba1b260/) and [GitHub profile](https://github.com/NehaMehta2005) for further information on my professional background and skills.
+I invite you to view my [LinkedIn profile](https://www.linkedin.com/in/neha-mehta-83ba1b260/) for further information on my professional background and skills.

 Additionally, I have undertaken several web development projects which I believe demonstrate my capabilities and commitment to this field.
 Please find links to some of my projects below: